Souvenirs and Memorabilia

 The two metal dog tags that we wore 24/7 were imprinted /stamped with Name, Service number, Blood type, and Religion.
 For safety reasons, I added the plastic sleeve to one of them to silence the unwanted metal rattling sound that they made when clinking together.

 Trouser belt.
-Of course the buckle was brasso shined at one time.
+Of course the buckle was brightly brasso shined at one time.
 I believe our “in-country” belt buckles were black.
-Nothing we wore was shiny.
+For safety reasons, nothing we wore was shiny.

-Hat that was worn with the khaki uniform when in transit to or from Vietnam
+This is the hat that I wore with the khaki uniform when in transit to or from Vietnam

-PFC rank patches, spare name tag and spare belt buckle.
+PFC rank patches, a spare name tag and a spare belt buckle that needs a brasso shine to it!

 I picked up this souvenir metal necklace somewhere in Vietnam.
 Believe it or not, FTA doesn’t stand for Future Teachers of America!
 Ha!
 Think F The Army.
 The “War is Hell” slogan meaning is obvious, but I don’t remember the “Why Not” slogan.
 Must have been something like the “Don’t Mean Nothing” phrase that was often used by the GI’s.

-I don’t remember where I picked up this sew on cloth patch or anything about it.
+Unfortunately, I don’t remember where I picked up this sew on cloth patch or anything about it.
+But I feel sure it wasn’t government issued

-Vietnamese hand made beaded peace necklace souvenir that I never wore but thought it looked cool at the time.
-Kind of protester hippie-ish!
+This is a Vietnamese hand made beaded peace sign necklace souvenir that I brought home because I thought it looked cool at the time.
+Kind of protester hippie-ish though!

 I bought a Vietnamese made jacket that is made out of poncho liner material

 On the back of the jacket: When I die I’ll go to heaven because I’ve spent my time in hell.
 Tuy Hoa, 71-72, Vietnam.
-To this day, I’ve never worn the jacket.
+To this day, I’ve never worn the jacket but it still hangs in my closet though.

-And of course I shouldn’t leave out my most appreciated souvenirs and memorabilia of all:
+And of course I shouldn’t leave out my most appreciated souvenirs and memorabilia of all.
+I have this shadowbox on display in my family room.

 Back to Photo Gallery Links